-Last year, 3.6 million donations were made online during Giving Tuesday totaling over $400 million.
+Last year, 35 million people participated in Giving Tuesday and over 2.7 billion dollars were raised for nonprofits in the United States alone.
 Since the event’s creation in 2012, donations collected during Giving Tuesday have grown over 2,000%!
 Originally created for social media with a simple hashtag, Giving Tuesday has become a global fundraising phenomenon.
-This 24-hour event is driven on social media and last year alone received 14.2 billion social media impressions.
+This 24-hour event is driven on social media and last year alone received billions of social media impressions.

 If your nonprofit wants to take advantage of the Giving Tuesday momentum, you’ll need a social media strategy for this event.
 In this blog series I’ll go over four different steps to create a great Giving Tuesday social media strategy.
 I’m kicking off the series with the easiest and broadest step your nonprofit can take to ensure Giving Tuesday success—creating a posting timeline.

 A timeline will help you stay organized and on top of creating good social media content for your different platforms.
 The further ahead you plan, the more time you can spend creating fun visuals and engaging copy for your posts.
 Deciding how often you should post, and when, will give your staff clear deadlines and goals to work toward.

 Use our sample timeline below to begin building your own posting schedule!